realworldocaml/book/en/sexprs.md

 worry about interoperability.
 Core's solution to this problem is to use s-expressions.

-S-expressions are nested paranthetical expressions whose atomic values are strings.
+S-expressions are nested parenthetical expressions whose atomic values are strings.
 They were first popularized by the Lisp programming language in the 1960s, and have remained one of the simplest and most effective ways to encode structured data.
 An example s-expression